La Matanza: Subsequent government killings

 On 25 January 1932, reinforcements under Calderón arrived in Sonsonate and began reprisals against peasants, especially against ethnic Pipils, in western El Salvador, indiscriminately killing thousands of civilians in the process.
 In several towns, the entire male population was gathered in the town's center and killed by machine gun fire.
 The killings persisted for two weeks until February 1932 when the government decided that the region had been sufficiently "pacified".

-René Padilla Velasco, Martí's lawyer during his show trial, argued that Hernández Martínez forced Martí to launch the rebellion as a final "desperate" effort to prevent him from consolidating dictatorial control of the country.
+René Padilla Velasco, Martí's lawyer during his show trial, argued that Martínez forced Martí to launch the rebellion as a final "desperate" effort to prevent him from consolidating dictatorial control of the country.
 Martí, Luna, and Zapata were executed by a firing squad on 1 February 1932.
 Ama and Sánchez were captured by the army in Izalco on 25 January 1932; Sánchez was executed by a firing squad that same day, while Ama was lynched in a plaza in the city on 28 January 1932.
-Many refugees attempted to flee the country to Guatemala to escape the government's repression, however, Guatemalan President Jorge Ubico closed the border and handed over those who tried to flee back to the Salvadoran Army.
+Many refugees attempted to flee the country to Guatemala to escape the government's repression, however, Guatemalan president Jorge Ubico closed the border and handed over those who tried to flee back to the Salvadoran Army.

 On 11 July 1932, the Legislative Assembly passed Directive 121 which officially declared an end to the rebellion.
 It also granted "unconditional amnesty" ("incondicional amnistía") to anyone—rebel, military, or otherwise—who committed crimes of any nature in order to "restore order, repress, persecute, punish, and capture those accused of the crime of rebellion" ("restablecimiento del orden, represión, persecución, castigo y captura de los sindicados en el delito derebelión").